mcuntz/pyjams/docs/html/_sources/index.rst

-``pyjams`` is a general Python package offering a wide variety of miscellaneous functions in different categories, such as reading different file formats, date conversion routines, or calculating Elementary Effects.
+``pyjams`` is a general Python package offering a wide variety of miscellaneous functions in different categories, such as reading different file formats, date conversion routines, or meteorology.
 It has several subpackages offering constants, special functions, or objective functions to be used with mod:`scipy.optimize`.

 The package modernises and makes available routines of the `JAMS Python library`_, which was created 2009 by Matthias Cuntz while at